 How to use up frozen puff and phyllo pastry

 Contrary to what you may think, that pint of mint-chip is not indestructible.
 Opened, ice cream will keep for up to 2 months, while unopened it will be good for up to 3 months (for those of you who have above-average self control).

 Store-bought hors d’oeuvres are a great entertaining shortcut, but don’t run the risk of giving your guests food poisoning at your next soirée.
-Before digging out and defrosting the pigs-in-blankets in the back of your freezer make sure they haven’t been hanging around in there for more than 3 months.
+Before digging out and defrosting those pigs-in-blankets at the back of your freezer, make sure they haven’t been hanging around in there for more than 3 months.

 Forgot about that bag of mixed berries you bought for making morning smoothies?
-If it’s been less than 6 months you’re in the clear.
-If not, best to toss it and save yourself from sub-par smoothies.
+If it’s been less than 6 months, you’re in the clear.
+If not, it’s best to toss it and save yourself from sub-par smoothies.

-Opened dairy products, such as milk and yogurt, as well as fresh eggs and egg substitutes should not be frozen.
-And avoid freezing soft cheeses, like brie, cottage cheese or ricotta.
+Opened dairy products, such as milk and yogurt, as well as fresh eggs and egg substitutes, should not be frozen.
+And avoid freezing soft cheeses, such as brie, cottage cheese or ricotta.

 Thinking of stashing that deli potato or macaroni salad for later?
-You shouldn’t freeze salads that contain mayonnaise — freezing causes the emulsion of eggs and oil to break when it thaws, leaving you with an oily mess.
+You shouldn’t freeze salad that contains mayonnaise — freezing causes the emulsion of eggs and oil to break when it thaws, leaving you with an oily mess.